 3.4 Effect of demonstration on soil fertility status of Banana plots

-The soil fertility status viz., NPK availability, pH and electrical conductivity (EC) in soil were analyzed before and after the experiment (Table 5) in both farmers field and demonstrated plot.
+The soil fertility status viz., NPK availability, pH and electrical conductivity (EC) in soil were analysed before and after the experiment (Table 5) in both farmers’ field and demonstrated plot.
 The numerical decreased in all the three major nutrients were recorded over the pre-treatment observation.
 The decreased the available of N (252 kg/ha), P (20 kg/ha) and K (119 kg/ha) in demonstrated plot as compared lowest available of N (244 kg/ha), P (19 kg/ha) and K (117 kg/ha) content in soil of farmers practice field.
 This might be due to that banana crop as exhaust crops.
-This results are similarity with reported by [12, 15].
+These results are similarity with reported by [12, 15].

 Table 5.
 Soil fertility status of Banana plots